Kellen Winslow: Post-injury (1985–1987)

-1988 season: Suspension and retirement
+Suspension and retirement (1988)

-Winslow expected to continue his career in 1988, though he hinted it might be his last season, reporting that the Chargers did not seem eager to extend his contract.
+Winslow expected to continue his career in the 1988 season, though he hinted it might be his last season, reporting that the Chargers did not seem eager to extend his contract.
 Entering the season at 30 years old, he was the second-longest tenured Charger, behind only center Don Macek.
 He again had arthroscopic surgery during the offseason, and failed one physical before passing a second one and joining his teammates at training camp in August.
 He was unable to play in the Chargers' first two preseason games and featured briefly in the third.
 Subsequently, he had to leave training early on consecutive days, missed a third day entirely, and was ruled out of the final preseason game due to his knee.
 Saunders said, "It's just not coming around.
 It's concerning him and I know it's concerning us."

 On August 29, Winslow announced to journalists that he had been suspended without pay by the Chargers following a meeting with team officials.
-Describing his physical state during his preseason appearance as "total ineptness," Winslow said he had informed Saunders and director of football operations Steve Ortmayer that he was unable to continue his career.
+Describing his physical state during his preseason appearance as "total ineptness", Winslow said he had informed Saunders and director of football operations Steve Ortmayer that he was unable to continue his career.
 The Chargers maintained that he was fit to play having passed a physical, and had been suspended for refusing to do so.
 This caused a dispute as to whether Winslow should be paid his guaranteed salary of $795,000 for the coming season.
 He would forfeit the money if he officially retired; the Chargers offered him half the amount to retire, which Winslow refused.
 Gene Upshaw, executive director of the NFLPA, supported Winslow—he said that the Chargers had suspended their player while citing an outdated collective bargaining agreement, and that the NFLPA intended to file a lawsuit against the team.
 Winslow also threatened litigation, but instead decided to wait while Steiner negotiated with Ortmayer to find a compromise retirement settlement.

 "Everything has been resolved, but I'm disappointed in the Chargers.
 I gave them the last nine years of my life and I wasn't treated very fairly at the end.
 I was glad to get out of there and get on with my life."